Euxinux/Organizer/README.md

-__Networ Service by DanielBesztak__
+### Network Service by Daniel Besztak

-REST application allows to register user, during registration application sent confirmation mail to our mailbox.
+REST application allows us to register users, during registration applications send confirmation mail to our mailbox.
-Every data are validation during registration.
-Our date are encrypted to prived safty.
+Every data is validated during registration.
+Our data is encrypted to provide safety.
-Information are storage at local database.
-Aplication was created in REST architecture.
+Information is stored in a local database.
+Application was created in REST architecture.
-To my own test i used internal database H2.
-Many tests used mocked objects.
+To unit tests have been used the internal database H2 and frameworks JUnit and Mockito.

-Technology:
+## Technology:
-*Build automation tool: Maven
+- Build automation tool: Maven
-*Main language: JAVA
+- Main language: JAVA
-*Frameworks: Spring, Hibernate,
+- Frameworks: Spring, Hibernate,
-*Version control software: Git
+- Version control software: Git
-*Database MySQL, H2
+- Database MySQL, H2
+- Tests: JUnit, Mockito